rhysnewell/rosella/README.md

 # Requirements

-Initial requirements for binsnek can be downloaded using the `binsnek.yml`:
+Initial requirements for rosella can be downloaded using the `rosella.yml`:
 ```
 conda env create -n rosella -f rosella.yml
 ```